MMShep97/uiowa-questions/README.md

 2. zip up your version of the code and email it back to me.

+Please note that if you "fork" this repo, you are potentially exposing youself as someone working on these exercises.
+If that is a concern to you clone it locally or just pull down the data you need from these web pages.

 I'll share your code with the rest of the interview team once I receive it.

 If you have any questions or problems, please let me know